reallyasi9/TruncatedStreams.jl/README.md

 ### `SentinelIO`

-`SentinelIO` wraps an `IO` object and will read from in until a sentinel is found, after which `SentinelIO` will act as if it has reach end of file:
+`SentinelIO` wraps an `IO` object and will read from in until a sentinel is found, after which `SentinelIO` will act as if it has reached the end of the file, discarding the sentinel:

 ```julia
 julia> using TruncatedStreams